 Pacific's engineering and computer science students receive many benefits from the Co-op Program, including:

-- The faculty like this program most for its effect in helping students to relate theory to practice.
+- The faculty like this program, most for its effect in helping students relate theory to practice.
 This learning-by-doing increases comprehension and retention.

 - Students appreciate the income, which averages $2500 - $3000 per month, helping to defray their education costs upon returning to campus.